In this blog post we will configure Authelia as OIDC provider and use it to enable Single Sign On (SSO) in Immich.

 • CLIENT ID: This is the client name defined in Authelia's configuration.yml

-• CLIENT SECRET: This is the client secret defined in Authelia's configuration.yml
+• CLIENT SECRET: This is the client secret as cleartext password.
+Defined in Authelia's configuration.yml as $pbkdf2 password hash.

 • SCOPE: Can be left unchanged